crodier/packet-router/README.md

 Presumably this is due to the memory moving in and out of L2 and into L1 instead of being pinned in the L2 cache.

-In my JCTools experiments, I am using static sized ring size buffers, to find the best throughput.
+In my JCTools experiments,
+I am using static sized ring size buffers, to find the best throughput, for expected message rates.

 ## Code Notes

+Provided are two approaches for handling thread contention.

-Provided is a busy wait, and a locking wait strategy.
+One is *Busy Wait*, the other, a *Locking Wait* strategy.

+The results are as expected.
+Locking outperforms, only under very high contention.

-As contention increases, we can see the Locking Wait winning tests (but not always, even in high contention.)
+As contention increases, we can see the *Locking Wait* winning tests (but not always, even in high contention.)
-I am unable to achieve high contention on my laptop, but can see the beginnings of locking performance catching up with 8 cores in use, as expected.

 ## Java